-On August 14, 2017, a 70-year-old male passenger was medevaced while the ship was in Straight of Juan de Fuca (Salish Sea, Pacific Ocean).
+On August 14, 2017, a 70-year-old male passenger was medevaced while the ship was in the Strait of Juan de Fuca (Salish Sea, Pacific Ocean).
 The elderly man needed surgery and CT-Scan.
-He was airlifted by an USCG MH-65 Dolphin helicopter team dispatched from Air Station Port Angeles.
+He was airlifted by a USCG MH-65 Dolphin helicopter team dispatched from Air Station Port Angeles.

-The elderly man was transferred to Airlift Northwest helicopter then ambulanced to Harborview Medical Center (Seattle) in stable condition.
+The elderly man was transferred to Airlift Northwest helicopter then taken by an ambulance to Harborview Medical Center (Seattle) in stable condition.
 The ship was on 10-day Alaska Inside Passage cruise (itinerary Aug 6-16) roundtrip from homeport San Francisco.

 |09 August 2017||Other Incidents|

 On August 9, 2017, the cruise ship entered into Port Ketchikan AK with a dead humpback whale lodged on its bow.
 The incident happened during the 10-day Alaskan cruise (itinerary August 6-16) roundtrip from homeport San Francisco to Ketchikan, Juneau, Skagway, Tracy Arm Fjord, Victoria BC (Canada).